 - Focus on low-competition, long-tail keywords.
 If you own a wedding business, you’re not going to compete with David’s Bridal for the keyword “wedding dress.”
 Instead, you should focus your efforts on low-competition, long-tail keywords that are relevant to your audience.

 - Utilize tools like SEMRush or KWFinder.
 While it may be tempting to use Google’s Keyword Planner, it’s been proven that they hide many low-competition keywords in an effort to increase ad spend.
-Tools like SEMRush and/or KWFinder make it incredibly easy to find high-ROI keywords that can drive high quality leds to your website.
+Tools like SEMRush and/or KWFinder make it incredibly easy to find high-ROI keywords that can drive high quality leads to your website.

 As Forbes contributor Brian Sutter says, “Teach, don’t sell…”